SShojaie/Suicide_rate/README.md

   **_Observable Trends/Insights:_**
   +   Globally, happiness as defined by the Happiness Index is relatively stable.
-  +   From our selected happy countries, Nicaragua has been trending happier in more recent years, while Spain’s happiness has been slowly declining
+  +   Although, among the selected countries we looked at, Nicaragua has been trending happier in more recent years while Spain’s happiness has been slowly declining.

   <div align="center">